tejpratap46/blog/clihheqmd00010al1gvfrbrz5.md

 ### Create an AIDL client

-An AIDL client is an app that binds to an AIDL service, calls API, shows response inside its own views.
+An AIDL client is an app that binds to an AIDL service, calls API, and shows a response inside its views.

 Steps: